Developmental psychologist Diana Baumrind identified four types of parenting styles:

 Learn to create a support network

-Society generally believes that parent-child relationships are highly meaningful, lifelong, and rewarding.
+Society generally believes parent-child relationships are significant, lifelong, and rewarding.

-There is a widely accepted adage that “blood is thicker than water.”
+A widely accepted adage is that “blood is thicker than water.”

 If you were born more sensitive, your siblings may not share the same experience as you.